ossgroupp/events/README.md

 The goal of this package is to provide a standard structure to how to event store applications.

-This framework provides a simple way to implement event souring with any setup your stack requires.
+This framework provides a simple way to implement event sourcing with any setup your stack requires.

 Events, Commands, States, Handlers, Projectors, Services all provided via basic abstractions.

-This package does heavily reply on Typescript and is highly recommended
+This package does depend on Typescript and is highly recommended

 # installation